TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 In YAML, everything is a string by default, so YAML doesn't know that you mean *a class*.

-PHP show that pretty clearly:
+PHPStorm shows that pretty clearly:

 <img src="/assets/images/posts/2020/yaml_php_missing_class.png" class="img-thumbnail">